-Inspectors, in exercising their functions under Articles 48 and 71 to 75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
-In particular, inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
+Inspectors, in exercising their functions under Articles 48 and 71-75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
+In particular inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
 If inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.

-When inspectors require services available in Canada, including the use of equipment, in connection with the performance of inspections, the Government of Canada shall facilitate the procurement of such services and the use of such equipment by inspectors.
+When inspectors require services available in Norway, including the use of equipment, in connection with the performance of inspections, Norway shall facilitate the procurement of such services and the use of such equipment by inspectors.

-The Government of Canada shall have the right to have inspectors accompanied during their inspections by representatives of the Government of Canada, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+Norway shall have the right to have inspectors accompanied during their inspections by representatives of Norway, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.